-Complaints or concerns can be submitted to the Department by

-The public can express any concerns or submit comments to the Airport through our website flysfo.com.
-There is a Contact SFO form where detailed information may be provided.
-The submissions are reviewed by our Guest Services team and forwarded to the Airport stakeholder team responsible for follow-up as necessary.
+Complaints or concerns can be submitted to the Department by completing a Contact SFO Form found on FLYSFO.COM.
+The submissions are reviewed by the Airport Guest Services team and forwarded to the Airport stakeholder team responsible for follow-up, as necessary, on the topic of concern or comment.
 Additionally, the Airport Commission holds bi-monthly public meetings where the public may register complaints or concerns during the Public Comment section of the calendared agenda.